gnaprs/scviz/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Pierre Walker, and support from the A*STAR Scholarship (BS-PhD) during the genesis of this project.
-The Proteome Exploration Laboratory is partially supported by Caltech Beckman Institute Endowment Funds.
+We thank Pierre Walker for his many insightful discussions and guidance.
+We also acknowledge support from the A*STAR BS-PhD Scholarship.
+The Proteome Exploration Laboratory is partially supported by the Caltech Beckman Institute Endowment Funds.

 <!-- If you want to cite a software repository URL (e.g. something on GitHub without a preferred
 citation) then you can do it with the example BibTeX entry below for @fidgit. -->